copperdogma/next-authjs-psql-base-template/tests/e2e/README-e2e.md

-# E2E Testing with Playwright and Firebase Emulators
+# E2E Testing with Playwright

-This document provides an overview of the end-to-end testing setup for this project, which uses Playwright for browser automation and Firebase Emulators for backend testing.
+This document provides an overview of the end-to-end testing setup for this project, which uses Playwright for browser automation and NextAuth.js with PostgreSQL for authentication testing.

 ## Key Features

 - **Playwright Test Framework**: Automated browser testing with Chromium
-- **Firebase Emulator Integration**: Tests run against local Firebase emulators
+- **NextAuth.js Integration**: Tests run against the application with NextAuth.js
 - **Authentication Testing**: Pre-authenticated test user for protected routes
 - **Accessibility Testing**: Automated accessibility audits with Axe
 - **Responsive Design Testing**: Tests for both mobile and desktop viewports